garydavenport73/PreferredWavePlayer/README.md

 In a nutshell:

-#### -Windows 10 uses the Windows winmm.dll Multimedia API to play sounds and the Python 'winsound' module to loop background sounds.
+#### -Windows 10 uses the Windows winmm.dll Multimedia API to play sounds.
-(Windows will only loop one background sound at a time.)
 #### -Linux uses ALSA which is part of the Linux kernel since version 2.6 and later
 #### -MacOS uses the afplay module which is present OS X 10.5 and later